Whiplash (Marvel Comics): Anton Vanko

 Whiplash is later recruited by Max Fury as a member of the Shadow Council's incarnation of the Masters of Evil.

 During the Infinity storyline, Whiplash is among the villains recruited by Spymaster to help him in a plot to attack the almost-defenseless Stark Tower.

+Whiplash was among the villains contracted by the Assassins Guild to target Elektra's allies.

 He later attacks Squirrel Girl and her sidekick Tippy-Toe when he mistakes her for Iron Man, since she was wearing one of his armors, but is later defeated.

-Whiplash later appears as a member of Baron Helmut Zemo's third incarnation of the Masters of Evil.
+Whiplash later appears as a member of Helmut Zemo's third incarnation of the Masters of Evil.

 During the "Devil's Reign" storyline, Taskmaster appears as a member of Mayor Wilson Fisk's latest incarnation of the Thunderbolts at the time when Mayor Fisk passed a law that forbids superhero activity.
 He and Whiplash hold the staff of the Daily Bugle hostage to draw out Spider-Man.
 During Spider-Man's fight with Taskmaster, Whiplash is goaded into attacking him.
 Despite being weakened by Whiplash, Spider-Man tries to ask Taskmaster if they can take it outside as Taskmaster places a power dampener collar on him and throws him out the window.
 Spider-Man uses his webbing to slow his descent to the ground as the NYPD operatives move in on him.

 Female Blacklash

-As part of the "All-New, All-Different Marvel," a female supervillain takes the name of Blacklash.
+In "All-New, All-Different Marvel", a female supervillain takes the name of Blacklash.
 The female Blacklash was hired by Power Broker through the Hench App to protect his unveiling of Hench App 2.0.
 She ended up fighting Ant-Man and Giant-Man (Raz Malhotra) when they show up to confront Power Broker.
 The battle ends with Blacklash escaping due to Giant-Man's crimefighting inexperience.